Tiran-Jayasekara/Tiran-Jayasekara/README.md

 - 🤝 I'm always looking for opportunities **to collaborate with other developers and learn from them.
 So, if you're working on an exciting project and need some help, feel free to reach out to me!**

-- 👨‍💻 All of my projects are available at [https://tiran-jayasekara.github.io/portfolio/](https://tiran-jayasekara.github.io/portfolio/)
+- 👨‍💻 All of my projects are available at [My portfolio](https://tiranjayasekara.info/)

-- 💬 Ask me about **React, NextJs, Tailwind CSS, NodeJs, Spring Boot, MySQL, MongoDB, FireBase**
+- 💬 Ask me about **React, NextJs, Tailwind CSS, MUI , NodeJs, Spring Boot, MySQL, MongoDB, FireBase**

 - 📫 How to reach me **tiran.jayasekara.999@gmail.com**